 The Guidance continues to provide detailed information on what to submit in various situations, and with detailed examples.

 Camargo welcomes the new draft Guidance and the clarification it brings to previously ambiguous territory.
-Contact our CMC experts to determine the tests and documentation that are required for planned changes to your drug substance or drug product, or any CMC related questions that you may have.
+Contact our chemistry, manufacturing, and controls (CMC) experts to determine the tests and documentation that are required for planned changes to your drug substance or drug product, or any CMC related questions that you may have.